shivaahir158/CurrentFacts/README.md

 # CurrentFacts – AI-Powered Fact Checker for Current Events

-CurrentFacts is a Python-based backend system that checks the credibility of real-world claims using multiple agents.
+CurrentFacts is a backend system that checks the credibility of real-world claims using multiple agents.
 It parses natural language queries, searches news sources, and evaluates the factual accuracy using LLMs and APIs.
 Think of it as a lightweight fact-checking engine with plug-and-play agent logic.

 ---